-The way people get excited for the upcoming Game of Thrones season is the same way I get excited about Biologique Recherche.
-For years now, I've heard nothing but how this French skincare brand works miracles on skin.
+The way people get excited about the upcoming Game of Thrones season is the same way I get excited about Biologique Recherche.
+For years now, I've heard nothing but how this French skincare brand works miracles on the skin.
 People I know who have used it have enviable dewy skin.